-1. European films do not export well: European movies barely (abandon/corner/penetrate) the US market.

-2. In the 1970s, Kodak (corner/enter/leave) the instant photography market, until then (abandon/dominate/penetrate) by Polaroid.

-- 3. The Hunt brothers tried to fix silver prices and to (corner/enter/leave) the silver market, (enter/drive out/monopolize) all competitors. - 4.
-In the 1940s, MGM (abandon, get out of/monopolize) the market on film musicals.
-But by the late 1950s, Warner Bros had also started buying film rights to musicals.
+1. European films do not export well: European movies barely In the 1970s, Kodak (corner/enter/leave) the instant photography market, until then (abandon/dominate/penetrate) by Polaroid.
+The Hunt brothers tried to fix silver prices and to (corner/enter/leave) the silver market, (enter/drive out/monopolize) all competitors.
+4. In the 1940s, MGM (abandon,get out of/monopolize) the market on a) market segmentation b) market segments c) market growth is d) have a 55 percent market share e) are the market leader